What is the satellite?

 Two asteroids are seen from the Earth without the help of a telescope.
 These are Ceres and Vesta.
 Ceres is the largest asteroid ever discovered.
 Its diameter is about 933 kilometers.
-Vesta is the half the size of Ceres.
+Vesta is half the size of Ceres.

-Besides planets and asteroids some other objects also orbit the Sun.
+Besides planets and asteroids, some other objects also orbit the Sun.
 These are comets.
 A comet is a large ball of ice and dust that orbits the Sun.
 Comets move around the Sun in an elliptical path.
 They take a very long time to complete their one orbit around the Sun.

 Comets probably come from the far, outer edges of the solar system.
 They are only seen when they come close to the Sun.

-- When a comets comes near the Sun, gases escape from its head due to the heat of the Sun.
+- When a comet comes near the Sun, gases escape from its head due to the heat of the Sun.
 A large fuzzy, circular cloud around the head of a comet is called the coma.